afimb/compliance/README.md

-# Compilance
+# Compliance

-Compilance is an open source ruby script which produce html pages from csv file; it is strictly used to produce pages for the chouette validation tests descriptioon
+Compliance is an open source ruby script which produce html pages from csv file; it is strictly used to produce pages for the chouette validation tests descriptioon

 Requirements